pulumi/pulumi-hugo/themes/default/content/blog/api-gateway-to-eventbridge/index.md

 {{% /choosable %}}

-Make sure you [configure your AWS credentials](https://www.pulumi.com/registry/packages/aws/installation-configuration) as well, and when prompted, choose whatever stack name and AWS region work best for you.
+Make sure you [configure your AWS credentials]({{< relref "/registry/packages/aws/installation-configuration" >}}) as well, and when prompted, choose whatever stack name and AWS region work best for you.

 {{% notes %}}

 In this post, we'll be using [API Gateway V2](https://docs.aws.amazon.com/apigatewayv2/latest/api-reference/api-reference.html) as it's newer and has a few features (like [auto-deploy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-apigatewayv2-stage.html#aws-resource-apigatewayv2-stage-properties)) that make it easier to work with in this context.
-The same ideas apply to both V1 and V2, though, so while V2 still lacks full feature parity with V1, the underlying resources we'll be using --- methods, routes, integrations --- are the same.
+The same ideas apply to both V1 and V2, though, so while V2 still lacks full feature parity with V1, the underlying resources we'll be using---methods, routes, integrations---are the same.
 You'll find links to examples of both at the end of this post.

 {{% /notes %}}

 ## Create the API gateway and stage

-{{% choosable language typescript %}}

-Start by replacing the contents of `index.ts` with the following code to declare a new API Gateway [API](https://www.pulumi.com/registry/packages/aws/api-docs/apigatewayv2/api/):

-{{% /choosable %}}

-{{% choosable language python %}}

-Start by replacing the contents of `__main__.py` with the following code to declare a new API Gateway [API](https://www.pulumi.com/registry/packages/aws/api-docs/apigatewayv2/api/):
+Start by replacing the contents of {{% langfile %}} with the following code to declare a new API Gateway [API]({{< relref "/registry/packages/aws/api-docs/apigatewayv2/api" >}}):

-{{% /choosable %}}

 {{< chooser language "typescript,python" / >}}